 As you can see, it is pretty much the same code we already use when creating SQLiteDatabase instances in our Desktop apps, linking to our SQLite database file and stablishing the connection so we can operate with the database engine from our app.

-Xojo Web projects offer two ways to handle the request received.
-The first is using the
+Xojo Web projects offer a simple way to handle the request received.
+It is using the

 For example, a valid URL that can be trapped and processed by